Carnoustie: Tourism and recreation

 Carnoustie benefited from the 19th-century fashion for sea bathing.
 The arrival of the railway enabled the town to develop as a popular tourist destination; it was promoted as the "Brighton of the North" in the early 20th century.

-While golf has been played on Barry links since the 16th century a formal 10 hole golf course was laid out in 1850 to the design of Alan Robertson of St Andrews.
+While golf has been played on Barry links since the 16th century, a formal 10 hole golf course was laid out in 1850 to the design of Alan Robertson of St Andrews.
 This was later improved in 1867 by Old Tom Morris, who added a further 8 holes.
 This course was redesigned in the 1920s by James Braid.
 In 1891, Arthur George Maule Ramsey, 14th Earl of Dalhousie, sold the links to the town on condition that they would be maintained for all time as a golf course.
 A three-day bazaar was held at the Kinnaird Hall in Dundee, which raised the funds for the purchase and secured the future of the links for golfing and leisure.

 Tourism in Carnoustie began to decline in the latter half of the 20th century, largely due to the increased availability of package tours to warmer parts of the world.
 This trend has reversed somewhat with the increase in golf tourism.

 Governance

 Carnoustie is represented within Angus Council by the Carnoustie & District ward, from which three councillors are elected.
-The town is part of the Dundee East constituency of the Parliament of the United Kingdom which returns a Member of Parliament (MP) to the House of Commons, at Westminster.
-The constituency's MP is Stewart Hosie of the Scottish National Party.
+The town is part of the Arbroath and Broughty Ferry constituency of the Parliament of the United Kingdom which returns a Member of Parliament (MP) to the House of Commons, at Westminster.
+The constituency's MP is Stephen Gethins of the Scottish National Party.

 Carnoustie is also part of the Angus South constituency of the Scottish Parliament, which has significantly different boundaries to the Westminster constituency.
 The constituency returns a Member of the Scottish Parliament (MSP) to Holyrood directly, and is part of the North East Scotland electoral region with regards to additional Members of the Scottish Parliament.
 The constituency's MSP is Graeme Dey of the Scottish National Party.